 With this update we’re introducing a change in how we report numbers.
 Our Retirement bucket is by far our largest asset.
 We’ve decided to expand this by splitting up into 401(k) and R/T IRAs by individuals.

-With the uptick in markets in January, our Assets are at an all-time high, and consequently our Net Worth is as well.
+With the uptick in markets in January, our Net Worth is at an all-time high.
 Starting in January, we’re sending $3,100 in extra principal towards the mortgage.
 That’s a guaranteed 3.875% return!
 This will ensure that we’re mortgage free in 53 more months.
+(Possibly quicker when you factor in one-time payoffs from bonuses)

 Major expense for the month was semi-annual $836 for car insurance, for both our vehicles.